Lunar Phases: A Dance Under the Sun

 Facilitator's Note: It is important that each child have an opportunity to model phases for him/herself.
 Children must view the phases of the Moon from Earth's perspective by manipulating the ball around their heads.
 Watching another perform the "dance" will show them the Moon's phases from the perspective of floating out in space and will lead to confusion.

-1. Explain to the children that they will use Styrofoam balls to model how the Sun creates the Moon’s phases.
+1. Explain to the children that they will use Polystyrene balls to model how the Sun creates the Moon’s phases.
 Their bodies will represent the Earth and they will observe how the Moon’s shape appears to change as viewed from Earth.
 Point out that in this dance, they are modeling the motion of the Moon rather than of Earth.

 - How does the Moon move?
 It goes around the Earth.

 Add that we call the motion of the Moon around the Earth its orbit.
 Together, the Moon and Earth orbit the Sun.

 - How long does the Moon take to go once around Earth?
 A month.